At Hastings SPCA we always try to find the best match between our homeless pets and their new owners.

 You will need to consider what future plans you may have and make sure that you can include your pet in these plans.
 Adopting a pet means you are making a lifelong commitment to love and care for it and that it becomes an integral part of your family.

 Upon adoption, dogs and cats will be de-sexed, vaccinated, microchipped and registered on the Companion Animal Database, worm and flea treated, and fully vet health checked.
-Dogs will be registered with the Council for the current year which ends in June.
-Current adoption fees are: Kittens $145; Cats over 12 months $95; Adult Dogs and Puppies $270.
-Rabbits are de-sexed, vaccinated and microchipped, and their adoption fee is $75.
+Dogs will be registered with the Council for the current year.
+Current adoption fees are: Kittens $145; Cats under 12 months $115; Cats over 12 months $95; Adult Dogs and Puppies $270.

 Adopting an SPCA animal is a rewarding experience.
 It is also a commitment for the animal’s lifetime, so making the right match is critical.
-Before you adopt, you need to answer the following important questions.
-We’ll be happy to assist and talk you through this.
+Before you adopt, you need to ask yourself some vital questions.
+Hastings SPCA will be happy to assist and talk you through this.

 Have I thought this through?